 - understand the consumer base. - This work should include identifying and understanding consumer cohorts-that is, who they are, and how the service provider can best engage them.
-Examples include families, vulnerable consumers, commercial and large industry, small to medium businesses, essential community services groups and environmental groups-in metro, regional and rural areas.
-To target engagement activities appropriately, service providers need to understand whether these consumers are for example, socially conscious, feel disempowered or are indifferent to energy issues. - Identify and understand prospective areas of consumer interest for each cohort.
+Examples include residential consumers, commercial and large industry and small to medium businesses-in metro, regional and rural areas.
+To target engagement activities appropriately, service providers need to understand consumers' views and those of any other stakeholders with an interest in the reliable and safe supply of electricity and gas services.

+identify and understand prospective areas of consumer interest for each cohort.
 This work should include long term issues as well as current issues.

-- determine a list of priority issues requiring consultation, and the level of engagement required for each consumer cohort.
-The service provider needs to consider whether its engagement approach should aim to inform, consult, involve, collaborate or empower7 consumer cohorts.
-The level and mode of engagement may change over time as relationships with consumer cohorts mature. - develop tailored and appropriate consumer engagement activities and mechanisms for delivery - work with consumer cohorts to plan and prioritise when consumer engagement will occur - consider whether market research is beneficial - involve consumer cohorts in setting priorities and developing the engagement strategy or approaches.
+determine a list of priority issues requiring consultation, and the level of engagement required for

+- each consumer cohort.
+The service provider needs to consider whether its engagement approach should aim to inform, consult, involve, collaborate or empower8 consumers.
+The level and mode of engagement may change over time as relationships with consumers mature. - develop tailored and appropriate consumer engagement activities and mechanisms for delivery - work with consumers to plan and prioritise when consumer engagement will occur, where practical - Consumer engagement needs to be designed and implemented in a credible way.